-In this example, member1 publishes two messages: a1 and a2.
-Member3 publishes two messages: c1 and c2.
+In this example, member1 publishes two messages: all and all Member3 publishes two messages: cl and cl.
 When member1 and member3 publish a message, they will check their local list for registered members, they will discover that member1 and member2 are in their lists, and then they will fire messages to those members.
 One possible order of the messages received could be the following.

+'''

-member1 \rightarrow c1, a1, a2, c2
+member1 → c1, a1, a2, c2

-member2 \rightarrow c1, c2, a1, a2
+member2 → c1, c2, a1, a2

+'''